 Buy beer from the vendors selling it on the beach or from small stands.
 It will be cheaper than bars and they may even deliver it to your chair.

-Eat the seafood!
-Jamaica serves up amazing, fresh seafood all year around.
-It would be a real crime to leave the island without trying some of the country’s specialties from the sea.
+Eat seafood!
+Jamaica serves up amazing, fresh seafood all year round.
+It would be a real crime to leave the island without trying some of the country’s specialities from the sea.
+In fact, just make sure you eat any and all Jamaican cuisine — it’s delicious!

 Jamaican beaches have something for everyone.
 Whether you are looking for a scene, some rip curls, or a dose of laid back serenity, you’ll find it.
 Depending on the amount of time you have, try to experience different parts of the island.
 The variety of landscapes really is surprising based on how small Jamaica truly is.